History of Taranto: Expansion and conflict

-In 343 BC Taranto appealed for aid against the barbarians to its mother city Sparta, in the face of aggression by the Brutian League.
+In 343 BC Taranto appealed for aid against the barbarians to its mother city Sparta, in the face of aggression by the Bruttian League.
 In 342 BC, Archidamus III, king of Sparta, arrived in Italy with an army and a fleet to fight the Lucanians and their allies.
 In 338 BC, during the Battle of Manduria, the Spartan and Tarentine armies were defeated in front of the walls of Manduria (nowadays in province of Taranto), and Archidamus was killed.

-In 333 BC, still troubled by their Italic neighbours, the Tarentines called the Epirotic king Alexander Molossus to fight the Bruttii, Samnites, and Lucanians, but he was later defeated and killed in the Battle of Pandosia (near Cosenza) in 331 BC.
+In 333 BC, still troubled by their Italic neighbors, the Tarentines called the Epirotic king Alexander Molossus to fight the Bruttii, Samnites, and Lucanians, but he was later defeated and killed in the Battle of Pandosia (near Cosenza) in 331 BC.
 In 320 BC, a peace treaty was signed between Taranto and the Samnites.
 In 304 BC, Taranto was attacked by the Lucanians and asked for the help of Agathocles tyrant of Syracuse, king of Sicily.
 Agathocles arrived in southern Italy and took control of Bruttium (present-day Calabria), but was later recalled to Syracuse.
-In 303 BC-302 BC Cleonymus of Sparta established an alliance with Taranto against the Lucanians, and fought against them.
+In 303-302 BC Cleonymus of Sparta established an alliance with Taranto against the Lucanians, and fought against them.

-Arnold J. Toynbee, a classical scholar who taught at Oxford and other prestigious English universities and who did original and definitive work on Sparta (e.g. The Journal of Hellenic Studies, vol. xxxiii 1913 p.
-246-275) seemed to have some doubts about Tarentum (Taranto) being of Spartan origin.
-In his book A Study of History vol. iii p.
-52 he wrote:

-"...Tarentum, which claimed a Spartan origin; but, even if this claim was in accordance with historical fact..."

-The tentative phrasing seems to imply that the evidence is neither conclusive or even establishes a high degree of probability of the truth that Tarentum (Taranto) was a Spartan colony.